Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Dragon Fighter Miki ( Chapter 6 )

 “Here it comes again!” shouted a guard from the tower base.
 I looked around, spotting a giant bat-shape in the sun near the top of the mountain nearby, several miles away.
 Big, grey colored, and not the same one I’d seen before.

 It was avoiding me.
 Interesting.
-There was more lances of flame and another thump on the other side of the tower.
+There were more lances of flame and another thump on the other side of the tower.
 I climbed the stairs and spotted it flaming a guard with a steel war hammer while Irileth struggled to heal her injuries with magic.
 I nailed it in the head with an ice spike, then a lightning bolt for good measure.
+That did it, and the dragon reared back from the pain.

 “Dovahkiin?
 Nooo!” the dragon cried out.
 It could speak.
 And then it collapsed, seemingly dead.
 I descended the tower.

 “Something’s happening!
 Stay back,” Irileth warned her surviving guard.
 I approached, sensing a massive soul magic buildup.
-It erupted and surged into me, along with magic, memories, strength and vitality, its history of thousands of year as an apex predator with cult worshippers and human sacrifices and then the long silence of a tomb, a bright demand by the black dragon I’d seen at Helgen, and some fun torching a tower.
-The scales and guts of the monsters evaporated, leaving the bones of its skeleton, and various objects foreign to it, some of them enchanted.
+It erupted and surged into me, along with magic, memories, strength and vitality.
+Its history of thousands of years as an apex predator with cult worshippers and human sacrifices and then the long silence of a burial mound, a bright demand by the black dragon I’d seen at Helgen, and some fun torching a tower.
+The scales and guts of the monster evaporated, leaving the bones of its skeleton, and various objects foreign to it, some of them enchanted.
 I picked up an enchanted elven shield and a dagger I could use, passing the shield to Sofia.

 “I can’t believe it!
 You’re… Dragonborn!” said a guard who’d run all the way from Whiterun.
 Several others joined him, in awe at what they’d just witnessed.